zaiste/zaiste.net/content/posts/2020-07-30_shell-commands-rust.md

 ## `exa`

-`exa` is a modern replacement for `ls`, the default command-line program in Unix/Linux for listing directory contents
+`exa` is a modern replacement for `ls`, the default command-line program in Unix/Linux for listing directory contents. `exa` supports icons with the `--icons` flag.

 ![exa](/images/posts/exa.png)